-4e Winery prides itself on making hand-crafted wines from high quality grapes.
+We pride ourselves on making hand-crafted wines from high quality cold climate grapes.
 Growing wine quality grapes in northern cold climates is a challenge.
 Fortunately there has been significant research and development to hybridize traditional wine grape varieties (vitis vinifera) with robust native American varieties (vitis riparia).
 The University of Minnesota has been a long-standing leader in this research.
 More recently, North Dakota State University has initiated a grape breeding program to develop wine grapes suitable for the even harsher climates found in the upper great plains.

 RED WINE GRAPES

-Petite pearl is the newest red wine grape for northern climates.
+Petite pearl is one of the more recent red wine grapes for northern climates.
 It was developed by Tom Plocher beginning in 1996 and was first released for sale in 2012.
 It produces small tight clusters of berries with a high skin to juice ratio providing a complex, spicy and jammy wine with rounded tannins.
-(100 vines planted May 25, 2013)

 WHITE WINE GRAPES